taitulism/Bootstruct/README.md

 All of these names are all reserved names for entries (files or folders) in Bootstruct.
 You name your entries with these names and get a certain behavior.

 ```
 	1. first      - first thing to run in a folder
 	2. verbs      - just a namespace folder to hold your verb handlers
-	3. index  - called on all      HTTP requests      ─┐
+	3. index      - called on all (before) HTTP requests  ─┐
-	4. all    - called on all      HTTP requests       │
+	4. all        - same as `index`                        │
 	5. get        - called on `GET`        HTTP requests   │
 	6. post       - called on `POST`       HTTP requests   ├─  on target folder only
 	7. put        - called on `PUT`        HTTP requests   │
 	8. delete     - called on `DELETE`     HTTP requests   │
-	9. noVerb - called on unsupported verbs requests  ─┘
+	9. noVerb     - called on unsupported verbs requests   │
+	10. afterVerb - called on all (after) HTTP requests   ─┘
+	11. pre_sub   - called before any subCtrl
+	12. post_sub  - called after  any subCtrl
-	10. last  - last thing to run in a folder
+	13. last      - last thing to run in a folder
 ```

 _Custom_ named entries (like `foo` or `bar`) become controllers which are URL namespace handlers for requests containing their name (e.g. `/foo` and `/foo/bar`).